Austin Film Festival 2009

 Best/worst seating: Avoid the box seats.
 The boxes also may partially block your view if you're sitting far left or right on the lower level.
 Some short people claim the best view is from the middle of the very last row of the orchestra/mezzanine level.
 Balcony seats have cramped legroom but offer good visibility if you're short.
 However, avoid the front row of the balcony; your view will be impeded by a big iron bar.

 Parking: No Paramount-specific parking.
 You can park in nearby garages or on the street in metered spots.
-Parking at St. David's garage (E. 7th) is reasonably priced if you want to avoid the hassle of finding a spot on the street, although its rates often increase during special events (like the music portion of SXSW, or some weekend nights).
+Parking at St. David's garage (E. 7th) is often reasonably priced if you want to avoid the hassle of finding a spot on the street, although its rates often increase during special events (like the music portion of SXSW, or some weekend nights).

 Bus routes: All downtown routes.
 You can take the #3 to easily get to/from the theater (or nearby at 7th and Colorado) to Alamo Drafthouse on South Lamar.